Eddie Meador: NFL

-Meador was drafted in the 7th Round of the 1959 NFL Draft, as the 80th pick overall.
+Meador was drafted in the 7th Round of the 1959 NFL draft, as the 80th pick overall.
 He was a starter as a rookie at cornerback and was voted the Rams' Defensive Rookie of the Year.

 Meador was voted to the Pro Bowl the following season, as well as being named second-team All-Pro.
 In 1961 Meador tied for the NFL lead in fumbles recovered with 5 and was named All-Conference by The Sporting News.
 The following season, 1962, Meador was honorable mention All-Pro and set a Ram record by blocking 4 kicks.

-In 1963, he was second-team All-Pro and intercepted six passes.
+In 1963, Meador was second-team All-Pro and intercepted six passes.
 In 1964 Meador was moved from cornerback to free safety.
 He recorded 95 tackles and was named All-Conference by The Sporting News (an honor he would receive every year from 1964 through 1969).
 In 1965, he led the Rams with 126 tackles and was named second-team All-Pro for the third time.
 He was the holder for the Rams placekicks and on a fake field goal attempt he ran 17 yards for a touchdown.

-In 1966 Meador picked off 5 passes, recovered 3 fumbles logged 97 tackles on an improving 8–6 Rams team, that was headed by George Allen.
+In 1966, Meador picked off 5 passes, recovered 3 fumbles logged 97 tackles on an improving 8–6 Rams team, that was headed by George Allen.
 The following season Meador had 100 tackles, intercepted 8 passes (returning 2 for touchdowns) and was named first-team All-Pro for the first time in his career.
 It was an honor he would also receive in both 1968 and 1969.
 In 1969 Meador logged 102 tackles and picked off 5 passes while making first-team All-Pro for the third time in as many seasons.
+He was tied for 10th all-time in interceptions when he retired in 1970.